gichukianthony/antosnizzah/README.md

   <br />
   💻 I love to learn new technologies and frameworks.
   <br />
-  🧑‍💼 I’m currently learning drizzle-orm and hono.
+  🧑‍💼 I’m currently learning machine learning and AI.
 </p>

 <h2 align="center">🚀 About Me 🚀</h2>